robertjli/adventofcode/2022/blog.md

 ms for part 1.
 I wrote a pretty hacky part 2 with the same graph and similar logic.
 It took ~5 minutes to run, but gave me the right answer.
 Sadly I probably won't go back and improve it.
 I spent about an hour on this problem today.

+### Day 17: Pyroclastic Flow

+3 Jan: I've been spending a bit of time here and there for this problem.
+It seems like it's just begging for an object-oriented approach, so I set up different a different class for each rock and ran the simulation for part 1 just fine.
+It's not happy with part 2, though.

+I wonder if it's a memory allocation problem—I could look into using a circular buffer for the chamber, because we don't care about lower sections of the chamber once they're completely covered.